 Despite her extensive experience, working during the pandemic was “like nothing I’ve ever seen,” Camille notes.
 “My early walks to work were desolate.
 I could see the sidewalk,” she remembers.
 “Fordham Road is usually bustling.”

-Then came the day she arrived at the Bronx clinic to find its front window shattered.
-The Mobile Health clinic was one of many businesses in the community that was damaged as part of ongoing demonstrations throughout New York City and the nation.
+Then came the day Camille Edwards arrived at the Bronx clinic to find its front window shattered.
+The Mobile Health clinic was one of many community businesses damaged as part of ongoing demonstrations throughout New York City and the nation.
 The clinic reopened the following day, but the aftereffects lingered.
 “The desperation (in the streets) was palpable,” says Camille.
 She worries about the fates of some former behavioral health patients and some homeless people who haven’t returned to the area since the demonstrations.

 Fortunately, quarantine has expanded other horizons.
 In her downtime, Camille enjoys Zoom Zumba, a virtual dance class taught by her former primary care physician.
 She’ll also drop by Club Quarantine for eighties dance mixes, and walk the Van Cortland track if it’s not too crowded.